-I am pleased to report that the previously announced spin-off by Cablevision Systems Corporation of its AMC Networks Inc. subsidiary is expected to become effective on , 2011.
+I am pleased to report that the previously announced spin-off by Cablevision Systems Corporation of its AMC Networks Inc. subsidiary is expected to become effective on June 30, 2011.
 AMC Networks Inc., a Delaware corporation, will become a public company on that date and will own the cable programming networks and related businesses currently owned and operated by Cablevision's Rainbow Media Holdings subsidiary.
 AMC Networks Inc.'s Class A Common Stock will be listed on The NASDAQ Stock Market LLC under the symbol "AMCX."

-Holders of record of Cablevision NY Group Class A Common Stock as of the close of business, New York City time, on , 2011, which will be the record date, will receive one share of AMC Networks Inc. Class A Common Stock for every shares of Cablevision NY Group Class A Common Stock as of the close of business on the record date will receive one share of AMC Networks Inc. Class B Common Stock for every shares of Cablevision NY Group Class A Common Stock held.
-Holders of record of Cablevision NY Group Class B Common Stock held.
+Holders of record of Cablevision NY Group Class A Common Stock as of the close of business, New York City time, on June 16, 2011, which will be the record date, will receive one share of AMC Networks Inc. Class A Common Stock for every four shares of Cablevision NY Group Class A Common Stock held.
+Holders of record of Cablevision NY Group Class B Common Stock as of the close of business on the record date will receive one share of AMC Networks Inc. Class B Common Stock for every four shares of Cablevision NY Group Class B Common Stock held.
 No action is required on your part to receive your AMC Networks Inc. stock.
 You will not be required either to pay anything for the new shares or to surrender any shares of Cablevision stock.